 Degree conferral.
 Students can officially graduate before August in order to receive their Sixth-Year degree and therefore be eligible to apply for state certification.
 (Note: Diplomas will still say August conferral as diplomas are only conferred in December, May, and August at UConn.)
-In order to do this, students should inform the Director of Internship of their last date of internship by April 1st.
+To do this, students should inform the Director of Internship of their last date of internship by April 1st.
 The Director of Internship will change each student's incomplete internship grade once they have completed internship.
 The Director of Internship will also send a list of names and end dates of internships to the Graduate School and request an expedited audit of students' transcripts.
 When the audit is completed, the date will be marked on the transcript as the official date of graduation.

 Certification.
 The Dean's office will process all requests for Connecticut certification at one time.
-Typically, students will receive an email from the Program Director and/or a program Graduate Assistant asking for the information the Dean's office requires to complete the ED 170-A. Please respond to this email thoroughly and promptly.
+Typically, students will receive an email from the Dean's Office informing them how to register with the CSDE on the Connecticut Educator Certification website and obtain an Educator Identification Number (EIN), which the Dean's Office will need to process your certification.
+Please respond to this email and any others from the Dean's Office, Director of Internship, or Program Director thoroughly and promptly.
+Eligiblity for Connecticut certification for those students who do not complete the full sequence of courses at UConn (e.g. transferring from another program) will be reviewed on a case by case basis.
 Students applying for certification outside of Connecticut should determine what paperwork is needed and work with their advisors and the Program Director to obtain the necessary signatures, letters, and other information.